Oz CLI

 --mcp-serverflag.

-To start specific MCP servers, you'll need their ID.
-To get MCP server IDs, use warp mcp list:
+To start specific MCP servers, first get the MCP server ID using oz mcp list:

-You can also copy the server ID from the MCP servers page:
+Alternatively, you can copy the server ID from the MCP servers page in Warp:

 While Warp syncs MCP server configuration between hosts, it does not sync environment variables.
-You'll have to set any required MCP environment variables when running the agent on a remote host.
+When running on remote machines, you must set any required auth tokens:

 Collaboration